 \subsubsection{Reliability Diagram}

 The Fig.~\ref{fig:reliad_compare} for ResNet-110 trained on CIFAR-10 show the reliability diagram for different loss functions: Cross Entropy, FLSD-53, Dual Focal, and Focal Calibration.
 The Cross Entropy loss shows a significant gap between the expected and actual accuracy, especially in the higher confidence bins indicated poor calibration.
 Focal Calibration Loss achieves the best calibration among the methods, with the lowest ECE and a relatively low MCE.
 The expected and actual accuracies are closely aligned, indicating excellent calibration.
-Additionally, it has the lowest test error, demonstrating that FCL not only improves calibration but also maintains or improves classification performance.
-The Fig.~\ref{fig:reliad_compare_100_300} for ResNet-50 trained on CIFAR-10 with epochs range from 100 to 300 also proves it.
+Additionally, the lowest test error is demonstrating that FCL not only improves calibration but also maintains or improves classification performance as Fig.~\ref{fig:reliad_compare_100_300} for ResNet-50 trained on CIFAR-10 with epochs range from 100 to 300.